 Yep, but they will need to be baked in two separate baking dishes so they cook properly.

-These carrot cake bars don’t really need an icing because they have the cheesecake swirl.
+You can, but they really don’t need it because they have the cheesecake swirl.
 If you want an icing, you can skip the cheesecake portion and simply bake the carrot cake batter on its own.
 Then add your favorite cream cheese frosting or other frosting on top after they’re cool.

 I have seen comments about yogurt but i don’t see it in the ingredient list or directions. ??